top of page

 The ancient tree, as always, offered no reply.
 It only watched, patient and eternal.

 Once the meal ended, duty called.
-Charlotte sat upright in one of the study rooms, pen ready, shoulders squared.
+She sat upright in one of the study rooms, pen ready, shoulders squared.
 Tall shelves lined the stone walls, packed with ancient books whose faded titles spoke of forgotten times.

+The door creaked open.
+Edmund stepped inside—chancellor, historian, and her ever-patient tutor, though never without a touch of pomp.
 He was short and round, with slicked-back hair streaked with white, always fussing with his mustache or glasses whenever he got dramatic.

 He dropped a battered old book onto the table with a thud and cleared his throat.

-"Today, Princess," he said with a small bow, "let us review the rise and fall of the Northern Empire of Sorcery you studied earlier—along with what tends to befall lands struck by great calamity."
+"Today, Princess," he said with a small bow, "let us review the rise and fall of the Northern Empire of Sorcery you studied earlier, along with what tends to befall lands struck by great calamity."

 "Not only magic," Edmund continued, "but storms, earthquakes, tidal waves, famine...
 After a disaster, survivors often hide their origins.
-Many believe that such misfortunes cling to people like a curse—claiming the survivors bring with them death, misfortune, or even the reek of stagnant Od."
+Many believe that such misfortunes cling to people like a curse, claiming the survivors bring with them death, misfortune, or even the reek of stagnant Od."

 He gave a slight shrug.
 "Of course, such beliefs are little more than superstition."

 "And even if they are not shunned," Edmund said, voice growing softer, "there are always those who would seek to exploit them.
-It is not unreasonable to think that some survivors remain—but few would openly speak of their past."
+It is not unreasonable to think that some survivors remain, but few would openly speak of their past."

-Charlotte hesitated, then asked, "I understand about commoners and lesser nobles.
+She hesitated, then asked, "I understand about commoners and lesser nobles.
 But what of the royal family of that empire?
 Or the magi who served them?"

 At her question, Edmund fell silent for a long time, pondering carefully.